 Your midwife will monitor you and your baby regularly throughout labour to make sure you’re both okay and everything’s going as it should.

-Regular checks can help to pick up any potential problems early.
+Regular checks can help to pick up any potential issues early.

 Your midwife will check:

 You may be offered a vaginal examination.
-This is to check how far dilated your cervix is, the position of the baby’s head and how far down the birth canal it is.
+This is to check how far dilated your cervix is, the position of your baby’s head and how far down the birth canal it is.

 Measuring your baby’s heart rate is a good way of checking their health and strength throughout labour and birth.